 Among the most common trailer types in today’s trucking industry are dry vans and refrigerated (or "reefer") trailers.
 While they may look similar on the outside, they serve different purposes.

 So, how do you know which trailer is best for your freight?
-The answer depends on more than just whether your product needs refrigeration.
+The answer depends on more than just your product's temperature requirements.
 Factors like shipment volume, regional weather patterns, product sensitivity, and even market conditions can all influence your ultimate choice.

 You can also lean on the expertise of transportation providers like Anderson Trucking Service (ATS).
 We've been in the industry for 70 years, and have the depth and breadth of experience necessary to advise our customers on the best options for their freight day in and day out.